MoneyCrush

 Mine would look pretty basic.
 It’d say things like rent, car payment, car insurance, gas, parking, electricity, phone, groceries, laundry, credit card payments, student health insurance, plus a tiny bit of spending money (enough for one fast-food sandwich out per week.)

 Flash forward to now though, and things look pretty different.
-I have things like a house payment, homeowner’s insurance, car insurance, life insurance, flood insurance, disability insurance, vacations, an iPhone, eating out a LOT, ongoing vet bills (our cat is still sick), things for my son, clothes, massages, gifts, charity, etc on my card.
+I have things like homeowner’s insurance, car insurance, life insurance, flood insurance, vacations, an iPhone, eating out a LOT, ongoing vet bills, things for my son, clothes, massages, gifts, charity, etc on my list.

 If you’ve been established for any length of time, chances are you spend a lot more money now on things you couldn’t have afforded at all (or very much) back in the beginning.
 You have some luxuries, and maybe some higher priced items that are similar to what you had before, but nicer.